Matthew Weiner: 2016–present

+Prospective projects

+In 2020, it was announced that Weiner was developing a half-hour dramedy at FX which he would write, direct and executive produce as his next TV project.
+While no plot details were disclosed, sources said at the time that the show would also contain elements of mystery.
+However, by 2022, the project was no longer moving forward at FX.

+In 2025, Weiner was reportedly hired by New Regency to adapt the 1989 Nicole Kidman film Dead Calm into a TV series.

 Personal life

 Weiner married architect Linda Brettler in 1991.
 He filed for divorce in July 2019.
 One of their four sons, Marten Holden Weiner, played the recurring role of Glen Bishop on Mad Men.

-In August 2015, he signed – as one of 98 members of the Los Angeles' Jewish community – an open letter supporting the proposed nuclear agreement between Iran and six world powers led by the United States "as being in the best interest of the United States and Israel."
+In August 2015, he signed, along with 98 other members of the Los Angeles Jewish community, an open letter supporting the proposed nuclear agreement between Iran and six world powers led by the United States "as being in the best interest of the United States and Israel."

-Allegation of sexual harassment

 On November 9, 2017, former Mad Men writer Kater Gordon accused Weiner of making a comment at the office one night to the effect that she owed it to him "to see her naked."
 Weiner denies any memory of making the alleged comment.

-Furthermore, Weiner told Vanity Fair, "I can’t see a scenario where I would say that.
-What I can see is, it was 10 years ago and I don’t remember saying it.
-When someone says you said something, like the experience we just had right now – I don’t remember saying that."
+Furthermore, Weiner told Vanity Fair, "I can't see a scenario where I would say that.
+What I can see is, it was 10 years ago and I don't remember saying it.
+When someone says you said something, like the experience we just had right now – I don't remember saying that."